collective/collective.document_hide_summary/README.rst

 -------------

-After you activate this add-on, every page ("Document" content type) on your site will have a new Display menu choice "Hide Summary".
+After you activate this add-on, every page ("Document" content type) on your site will have new Display menu choices "Hide Title", "Hide Summary", and "Hide Title and Summary".

 Beware: deactivating and/or removing this add-on will result in errors on pages (Documents) that you set to use the "Hide Summary" view.
 To